-In fact, painting is no different from any other cultured activity, it can be studied and learned.
-It doesn’t matter what level of ability you process.
+Painting is no different from any other cultured activity, it can be studied and learned.
+It doesn't matter what level of ability you process.
 A committed amateur painter can develop the necessary skills in painting.

 Tips to Progress from Drawing to Painting.

 - Watercolor Pencils.
 Watercolor pencils are probably one of the most accessible mediums that an artist who is experiencing difficulties when beginning paintings could choose.
 The transition from drawing to painting can easily be adapted to painting with soluble color.
-To use watercolor pencils it is easy to draw out a basic underlying composition and then simply apply the colors of your choice on top of your outlines.
+To use watercolor pencils it is easy to draw out a basic underlying composition and then apply the colors of your choice on top of your outlines.
 Water can then be added to the pencil in the process of painting.
 This is also an excellent method to use if you need to combine colors layers of colors on top of each other to create different combinations of value uncle in your life.
-Therefore, the use of water-soluble and watercolourPencils is one of the first techniques you should consider apprehensive about the beginning of a painting.
+Therefore, using water-soluble and watercolourPencils is one of the first techniques you should consider apprehensive about the beginning of a painting.

 - Drawing with watercolors.
 For many answers to find drawing difficult and challenging, the transition to watercolor can be a good one to try.
 Here you can use a pencil to sketch the main features of your subject.
-Take a watercolor set mix range of colors and apply the color fluidly with water onto your drawing.
+Take a watercolor set mix range of colors, and apply the color fluidly with water onto your drawing.
 Again this is an excellent technique to attempt if you find the process of painting challenging because you can.

 - Flat color.
 For the hobbyist who is apprehensive about starting the first painting drawing out your composition for your subjects first only in pencil is an excellent way to get the beginnings of an image down on the paper.
 Water-soluble poster colors can then be mixed and applied directly from the palate onto the paper.
 This is an excellent method to begin with if you are an amateur because you will just be applying color to individual shapes, and the complexities of tone and value can be omitted.